 If you have requested that information about your identity or status be suppressed (F.E.R.P.A.), you will not be listed in the Commencement program and your graduation cannot be verified.
 Contact the Registrar's Office to rescind your request and to allow information to be released.

-Students can purchase their regalia - their gown, cap, tassel and hood - from Barnes & Noble @ Emory University.
-Below you will find 2013 prices for the regalia graduates will wear at Emory’s commencement ceremonies.
+Students can purchase their custom Emory regalia from Barnes & Noble @ Emory University.
+Below you will find 2017 prices for the regalia graduates will wear at Emory’s Commencement ceremonies.

 Honor Cords are obtained through the specific school or organization that is bestowing the honors.
 Honor Cords are not available in the Bookstore.

-At Emory, all graduates wear gowns, hoods, and caps.
+At Emory, Bachelors wear cap, gown and tassel and Masters wear cap, gown, hood, and tassel.
 All gowns are black except Emory’s custom PhD robes which are Emory blue and gold.
 All hoods and professional or PhD robes feature the color of the discipline traditionally designated for the degree the student earned.
 Students who earn dual degrees should wear the discipline color for the ceremony in which they will participate.
 When students purchase regalia, they should be sure of and specify exactly which degree they are earning.
-For a Bachelor degree this means whether their discipline is a Bachelor of Arts or Bachelor of Science degree.

 Colors traditionally designated for earned degrees are: